mullaa/kaggle-/README.md

     Matplotlib

     Python

+    Tensorflow

   Technology Selection and reason behind selection including comparisons:
     OpenCV library is widely used and supported.
     Python is one of the languages required by the Kaggle competition Different algorithm.
-Eg: Anomaly detection,k-nearest neighbors/k-NN, One-class SVM Any test or verification programs
+Eg: Anomaly detection,k-nearest neighbors/k-NN, One-class SVM, CNN (Convolution Neural Networks) Any test or verification programs

+    Separate a small set of defect images for testing.
+    Compared the predicted output csv with testing output csv and determine error detection rate.

     Visual test on a small sample first to verify the algorithm is working correctly.
 Eg: start with 50 samples, use OpenCV           library to plot predicted anomaly locations and refine algorithm.
 Afterwards, try another set of 50 samples.
 In the end,       try algorithm on larger data sets.